ant-media/LibRtmp-Client-for-Android/README.md

 #####To publish streams, you can call below functions of **RtmpMuxer** from Java#####
-* *public native int open(String url);* : First, call this function with the url you plan to publish
+* *public native int open(String url, int width, int height);* : First, call this function with the url you plan to publish.
+Width and height are the width and height of the video.
+These two parameters are not mandatory.
+They are optional.
+They put width and height values into the metadata tag.
 * *public native int writeVideo(byte[] data, int offset, int length, int timestamp);*: Write h264 nal units with this function
 * *public native int writeAudio(byte[] data, int offset, int length, int timestamp);*: Write aac frames with this function
 * *public native int close();*: Call this function to close the publishing.